 Specialized Corrosion-Resistant Sialons

 Syalon 050 is an α/β-sialon composite.
 Its fully dense microstructure contains both interlocking needle-like β-SiAlON grains and a fine equiaxed α-SiAlON grains.
 The material’s hardness rating of 94 HRA comes from this structural matrix, forming a 0% porosity bulk material with a very low glassy-phase content that is intrinsically resistant to a range of industrial corrosives and refractory temperatures.
-It has the ability to maintain this mechanical stability at continuous operating temperatures up to 1450 °C (2552 °F), demonstrating total non-reactivity with molten aluminium, tin, and brass for metallurgical applications.
+It has the ability to maintain this mechanical stability at continuous operating temperatures up to 1450 °C (2552 °F), demonstrating total non-reactivity with molten non-ferrous metals including aluminium, tin, and zinc for metallurgical applications.

 Sialons for Chemical Processing